kirame09/sparkpost-api-documentation/services/suppression-list.md

 Retrieve the suppression status for a specific recipient by specifying the recipient’s email address in the URI path.

-This is a search endpoint so delays can occur when searching across subaccounts.
-See note below to get real-time lookups.
+This is a search endpoint so delays can occur when searching across multiple suppression lists.
+See "Searching with Subaccounts" below.

 If the recipient is not in the suppression list, an HTTP status of 404 is returned.
 If the recipient is in the list, an HTTP status of 200 is returned with the suppression records in the response body.
 Specifying the `type` key in the request body allows for retrieving only the `transactional` or `non_transactional` record.
 If type is specified and the recipient isn't suppressed for that type, an HTTP status of 404 is returned.

 In addition to the list entry attributes, the response body also includes `created` and `updated` timestamps.

-##### Real-time Lookups for Subaccount Users:
+##### Searching with Subaccounts:
- If the X-MSYS-SUBACCOUNT header is provided, the lookup will be real-time for the provided subaccount.
-A value of zero can be provided for the master account.
-If the header is not provided a search will lookup across subaccounts and slight delays could occur when retrieving suppressions (up to 20 minutes).
-The delay is only during the search process, the actual suppression of email will be immediate.
-Non-subaccount users do not need to provide any additional headers to take advantage of real-time lookups.
+Please provide the X-MSYS-SUBACCOUNT header when performing a lookup on a specific suppression list.
+If performing a lookup on the master account suppression list, use a value of 0 for the header; otherwise, use the subaccount's ID to perform a lookup on a subaccount suppression list.
+If the X-MSYS-SUBACCOUNT header is not provided, a search will be performed across all subaccount and the master account suppression lists.
+Searches across multiple lists can return out of date results, with a delay of up to 20 minutes.
+Searches against a specific list are not affected by this delay and return up to date information.
+If you do not take advantage of SparkPost's subaccounts feature, you do not need to provide the X-MSYS-SUBACCOUNT header in order to perform the lookup with up to date results.

 + Parameters
   + recipient_email (required, string, `rcpt@example.com`) ...
 Recipient email address